Phoenix Contact: Security Advisory for TC ROUTER and CLOUD CLIENT Industrial mobile network routers

 Prerequisites

-- Network access to the device's web interface (port 80 or 443)
+- Network access to the device's management interface or upload-config endpoint

-- Ability to craft and upload a malicious configuration file
+- Ability to upload or substitute a configuration file

 Exploitability